How to Get a Medical Marijuana Card in North Carolina

 In 1977, North Carolina effectively decriminalized the possession of up to half an ounce of weed, with the penalty reduced to a small fine.

 Since then, however, attempts to legalize MMJ have failed.
-Until recently, there has been virtually no progress in these efforts either.
+Until recently, there was virtually no progress in these efforts either.
 A medical marijuana bill introduced in May 2014 made it as far as the House Committee in March 2015, where it died.

 North Carolina Medical Marijuana Laws